Committee to select five prominent markets for redevelopment in Delhi | Headlines

 ''Fifty market associations had applied under the market redevelopment plan that will be considered in the selection process.
 Only those markets that have submitted applications will be considered for selection under redevelopment project,'' Goyal said.

-The online application sought details like an approximate number of shops in the market; unique products, shops, and food hubs in the market; five key infrastructural issues in the market; how the market association can assist the government in the market redevelopment.
+The online application sought details like an approximate number of shops in the market; unique products, shops, and food hubs in the market; five key infrastructural issues; and how to market association can assist the government in the market redevelopment.

 The retail market redevelopment project announced in the Rozgar Budget 2022-23 last month in the assembly seeks to upgrade five selected markets from all over Delhi in phase-1.